FlavioFalcao/3D-OpenGL-Game-1/README.md

 $ make

-# This will complile the program and produce an executable file named "Game".
+-This will complile the program and produce an executable file named "Game".

 Running Process